hbowie/clubplanner/docs/index.md

 :    A brief descriptive title for the event.

 Where
 :    The location of the event, including the name of the venue and its address.
+The following variants of this field are also available, identified via the following suffixes, containing the appropriate information extracted from this primary field: Name, Address, City, State, Zip, Phone, Email, and MapURL.

 Who
 :    Who is assigned to plan, coordinate and host the event.
 Can include multiple names.
 Can include email addresses and phone numbers.
+The following variants of this field are also available, identified via the following suffixes, containing the appropriate information extracted from this primary field: Name, Address, City, State, Zip, Phone, Email, and MapURL.

 Discuss
 :    Identification of any issues to be discussed at an upcoming board meeting.